Feed readers

 Figure 1

 Remember feeds?
-From when we though the internet would provide us timely, pertinent information from around the world on our topics of interest?
+From when we thought the internet would provide us timely, pertinent information from around the world on our topics of interest?
 When our information streams were not about your aunt’s conspiracy theory memes on a social media feed, but curated lists of expert opinion?

 No?
-Did you miss that bit of internet discussion.
+Did you miss that bit of internet discussion?
 Perhaps a picture best explains it in that case.

 Figure 2: This is the view from my current feed reader of my favourite information sources, showing the freshest updates across the internet.